Bachelor's programme in Future Planet Studies

 This programme is the initiative of three faculties of the UvA: the Faculty of Economics and Business, the Faculty of Social and Behavioral Sciences, and the Faculty of Law.
 PPLE was partly realised in collaboration with the Institute for Interdisciplinary Studies (IIS).
 The programme, which has been operational since 2014, links political science, psychology, law and economics together, and is unique in the Netherlands.

 How does bad news affect the psychological state of important players in an economy, and thus the economy itself?
 Is the government allowed to violate the privacy of individuals for the sake of national security?
 What is the most effective way to achieve better working conditions in, for example, the Asian clothing industry?
 Dealing with major social issues requires a critical and solution-oriented analysis from different perspectives.
-In PPLE, political science, psychology, law and economics are fully integrated with each other in order to be able to solve such issues.
+In PPLE, political science, psychology, law and economics are fully entwined in order to solve such issues.

 The students get a broad basis and then choose a specialisation.
 This leads to a broad perspective and specialised knowledge", according to Edgar du Perron, former dean of the Faculty of Law and one of the initiators.
 "The business community, the government and social organisations require broadly educated people: professionals with thorough knowledge of various topics.Prof.
 Edgar du Perron, Dean of the Faculty of Law and one of the initiators of PPLE

-Du Perron continues: "PPLE is new and unique in the Netherlands.
+Du Perron continues: "PPLE is unique in the Netherlands.
 Several Anglo-Saxon universities already have similar programmes.
-Many political leaders received such education, for example, the former British Prime Minister David Cameron studied Philosophy, Politics, and Economics (PPE) at Oxford."
+Many political leaders received such education.
+For example, the former British Prime Minister David Cameron studied Philosophy, Politics, and Economics (PPE) at Oxford."
 A distinctive feature of PPLE from an international perspective is that law is also part of the programme.

 The programme is internationally oriented and taught in English.
 Almost 50% of the students have a non-Dutch nationality.
 The programme is small-scaled and intensive: the students are given their own space on Roeterseiland and follow intensive schooling in small groups, under the supervision of tutors.
 In addition, PPLE has a talent development programme, in which students receive workshops and training from influential people from the business world and the government.

-Since 2017, the course "Placemaking: relay race for city makers" has been offered at the University of Amsterdam as an interdisciplinary elective course for Bachelor's students from all disciplines.
+Since 2017, the University of Amsterdam offers the course "Placemaking: relay race for city makers" as an interdisciplinary elective course for Bachelor's students from all disciplines.

 During this course, students analyse their own campus and other areas.
 Afterwards, they engage in dialogues with scientists, local residents, government and organisations, and use their scientific knowledge to improve the areas together.

-Placemaking has been expanded and is now being offered at the following places:
+'Placemaking' was expanded and is now offered at the following places:

 Based on the desire of students and the professional community to bridge the gap between science and society, the IIS developed the Pressure Cooker.
 This intensive programme takes several days and is often used as a work method within a course.
 The aim is to get students to take a step into the field of work outside of the university, and thus close the gap between academia and society.